 Since the beginning of the pandemic, I've been filling my time with new hobbies, including cooking and crafting, and I get inspiration for new recipes and DIYs through social media, as most of us do in 2021.
 Recently, I found a post in my social media feed that showed an impressive before and after of a dead mum.
 I was immediately intrigued as, unfortunately, one of my decorative mums looked like it wouldn't make it much longer.
 (And in case you're wondering, I consider my gardening skills a work in progress.)
 The original poster showed one photo of her sad mum, and then another image of it transformed into a Christmas decoration.
 Her DIY didn't look too difficult, so I decided to give it a try myself.

 How to DIY a Dead Mum

 This craft is very easy and took me about 15 minutes from start to finish.
-It's an excellent way to repurpose your mums (that will eventually die) and add a little whimsy to your front porch or balcony.
+It's an excellent way to repurpose your mums (that will eventually die) and add a festive touch to your front porch or balcony.
 Depending on weather conditions, you may want to take it indoors or make sure it's appropriately covered from the elements if it's raining or snowing.
 If cared for properly, this arrangement should last all winter long.